 Subject Matter Competency

-Teacher candidates must demonstrate subject-matter competence in their subject areas.
-Subject-matter competence must be met prior to student teaching or intern teaching and can be met by examination or waiver program.
+Teacher candidates must demonstrate subject-matter competency in their subject areas.
+Subject-matter competency must be met in order to apply to be a student teacher or teaching intern.
+It can be met by examination or waiver program.

 The California Subject Examinations for Teachers (CSET) is a series of subject matter examinations for prospective teachers who choose to meet the subject matter competence requirement by taking examinations.
 Computer-based CSET exams are available year-round by appointment.
-Scheduling information is available on the website http://www.ctcexams.nesinc.com
+See scheduling CSET information

 A candidate for an Education Specialist Credential must demonstrate subject-matter competence, in one of the following subject areas by the passing the following Commission examinations or completing a Commission-approved subject matter program: